ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 </center>
 </figure>

 * First off, before even looking at how often we are getting the age bucket right, we see that the **most predicted bucket by far is the 30-40 age range**.
-This makes sense since the mean value of perpetrator age (for those solved murders where we actually have this value), is 30.7 years.
+This makes sense since the **mean value of perpetrator age** (for those solved murders where we actually have this value), **is 30.7 years**.
 Thus, the classifier can do well by predicting around the mean value when other information is note useful.
 * Looking now at how often the red square matches up with the best prediction, the darkest 10 square, we see it happens **5 out of 10 times in our heatmap**.
 We also are able to match red squares to two 9's indicating that our second best guess was correct twice.
 We also see some not so good guesses such as with Perpetrators 2 and 5 where the correct age bucket was not even predicted in the top five guesses.

 Overall, **our model has an accuracy of 40%, whereas random guessing gets us only 25%, so we get a 15% improvement** in predicting the age bucket of the perpetrator using this model.
 Also, **for perpetrators in the 30-40 age range, our model has an accuracy of 38% while random guessing here gets us only 22%**, so in this bucket we have actually a 16% increase.
 Of course, as is evident from the heatmap, the model will rarely pick a perpetrator age bucket of 10-20 or 80-90 and so will miss the few perpetrators that actually fall into such buckets.